codatio/codat-docs/docs/sync-for-expenses/sync-process/uploading-receipts.md

 ## Upload receipts

 You can add a receipt to the transaction after the sync.
-Note that different accounting software supports different file formats and sizes
+Note that different accounting software supports different file formats and sizes.

 | Integration       | File size | File extension                                                                                                                                               |
 |-------------------|-----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------|